how to deal with haters in life

 6. Tell them how their comments made you feel

-Responding honestly and telling the cynic how their comments made you feel might make them quit their negative actions if they have any sort of conscience.
+Responding honestly and telling the cynic how their remarks made you feel might make them quit their harmful ways if they have any sort of conscience.

-Most of the time, their negative comments are deliberate, which implies they did so with the intent to hurt others.
+Most of the time, their adverse commentaries are deliberate, which implies they did so with the intent to hurt others.
 But sometimes, people aren’t aware that they’re hating on others.

 If that’s the case, then letting them know that their words can harm others can make them feel bad, and make them stop as a result.